LimJY03/SyntaxComparison/00. Basic Syntax/README.md

 ### **Python**

-In some programming languages like `python`, indentation is very important as it indicates a block of code.
+In some programming languages like `Python`, indentation is very important as it indicates a block of code.
 The code blocks are written below the colon `:`

 ```py
 def my_function(num):